A good first impression on LinkedIn matters. ALOT.

 - Choose a photo that looks like you.

 - Your photo should be brightly lit up.

 - Wear clothes that you would wear when you go networking or when you meet clients for the first time.

 - Have a pleasant expression that makes people want to talk to you.

 - Your face should take up at least 60% of the frame.
 So it’s in close proximity and your face is clearly visible.

-- Non distracting background — ensure you are the spotlight
+- Non-distracting background — ensure you are in the spotlight

 To increase your opportunities to grow a valuable network on LinkedIn, invest in your profile picture to convey your friendliness, likability, and trustworthiness.
 These attributes are key in getting you prospects and opportunities on LinkedIn.

 Keep in mind, you’ll never get a second chance to form the first impression.

 The profile photo plays a bigger role on LinkedIn than you imagine.
 It symbolizes authenticity, conveys trust, and injects subconscious familiarity.
 When people can actually "SEE" you and associate a face with the name, you come across as a "real" person.